menandmice/micetro_docs/guides/implementation/central_ha.rst

     systemctl restart mmcentral

-3. Log in to the Micetro Web Interface as "administrator" and go to :guilabel:`Admin` then :guilabel:`Configuration`.
+3. Log in to the Micetro Web Interface as "administrator" and go to :menuselection:`Admin --> Configuration`.

 4. Select :guilabel:`High Availability`.

-5. Type in the name of the first member server to match the name given earlier and set the priority to **10**.
+5. Enter the name of the first member server to match the previously given name given, and set the priority to **10**.

-6. Click :guilabel:`Add Member`
+6. Click :guilabel:`Add Member`.

   .. image:: ../../images/ha-add-member.jpg
     :width: 100%